ggaddy/bitcoin-core-binary-container/README.md

 # bitcoin-core-binary-container
-container image of bitcoin core
+Container image of bitcoin core.
+Tested to work with podman on Fedora and docker on OSX.

 ## build from Dockerfile
 `podman build -t bitcoin-binary-container:latest .`